 This joint is regularly flexed with each step we take.
-A bony spur on the top of the bone may develop, making the joint stiff and painful when walking.
+Damage to this joint may result in stiffness and pain.
+A bony spur on the top of the bone may develop, making the joint painful when walking or running.
 This is called Hallux Rigidus.

 The symptoms of Hallux Rigidus include:

 - Pain in the joint when walking, particularly during push off